-In Switzerland, regulatory responsibilities are shared among various authorities at federal, cantonal and municipal level.
-Pursuant to art.
-75 Swiss Constitution, the Confederation shall lay down principles on spatial planning, which are binding on the cantons.
+In Switzerland, regulatory responsibilities are shared among various authorities at the federal, cantonal and municipal level.
+Pursuant to Article 75 of the Swiss Constitution, the Confederation shall lay down principles on spatial planning, which are binding on the cantons.
 Except for some specific regulations at federal level, zoning and building regulations are enacted by the cantons and implemented by the municipal building authorities.
 Accordingly, there are 26 different cantonal zoning and building regimes.
 Any construction project and any change to an existing building or construction is subject to a building permit from the competent (typically local) authority.

 Building permits must usually be obtained from the municipal authority where the project is located.
 The local authority co-ordinates with the cantonal authorities and further bodies involved in the granting of the building permit.
 Buildings located in non-construction zones require a cantonal building permit.

 Various other federal and cantonal laws also apply, such as the Environmental Protection Act (Umweltschutzgesetz), the Noise Control Act (Lärmschutzverordnung), the Clean Air Act (Luftreinhalteverordnung), the Water Protection Law (Gewässerschutzgesetz) and the Energy Law (Energiegesetz).